Summary: in this tutorial, you will learn how to use the Oracle FETCH

 clause in the query.
 If you don’t, the query will not return the additional rows.

-The following statement returns the top 10 products with the highest inventory level:
+The following statement uses the FETCH clause to retrieve the top 10 products with the highest quantity:

 SELECT